strvcom/ios-chat-component/README.md

 ### Caching unsent messages

-When core sends message its automatically stored to local secure cache (keychain).
+When core sends message, it's automatically stored to local secure cache (keychain).
 After message is sent (eg. background task) its removed from cache.
-When sending fails for any reason user has chance to retry or delete message at UI.
+When sending fails for any reason, user has chance to retry or delete message at UI.

 ## Features